Nuclear Verdicts: Why Car Insurance Liability Limits Matter More Than Ever

 See if you qualify for a lower rate in less than 2 minutes

 If you think a serious car accident is just a matter between two drivers and their insurance companies, think again.
-Jury awards in auto accident cases are now regularly hitting $10 million, $50 million, and even $1 billion — numbers that can wipe out a lifetime of savings in a single verdict.
-Social inflation, litigation funding, and shifting jury attitudes have fundamentally changed the risk landscape for every driver on the road.
+In 2024, there were 135 nuclear verdicts totaling $31.3 billion in jury awards — a 116% jump in value and a 52% increase in case count in a single year — with the median nuclear verdict rising to $51 million and a record 49 thermonuclear verdicts exceeding $100 million.
+Social inflation, litigation funding (now a $25 billion global market), and shifting jury attitudes have fundamentally changed the risk landscape for every driver on the road.

 This guide breaks down what nuclear verdicts are, why they're becoming more common, and — most importantly — what you can do right now to protect yourself.
-You'll learn why your current liability limits may be dangerously inadequate and how an affordable umbrella policy could be the most important coverage you're not carrying.
+You'll learn why your current liability limits may be dangerously inadequate and how a personal umbrella policy could be the most important coverage you're not carrying.

 Key Pinch Points

-• Social inflation silently raises your premiums even with a clean record
+• Social inflation quietly raises your premiums even with a clean record

 • Standard 25/50 or 100/300 limits can't cover a serious jury award